-Today change is not just a constant but an ever-increasing normality, and the most successful brands are using this to their advantage.
-Here’s who did that best in 2019.
+Today, change is not just a constant but an ever-increasing normality.
+The most successful brands are using this to their advantage.
+Here’s who did it best in 2019.

 Tackling societal changes head on